How to make the most out of an open day at college or university

 A typical campus tour would show you the lecture halls, classrooms, labs, and other teaching and learning venues.
 You will likely also see the recreational facilities, accommodation, library, cafeteria and others.
 Unfortunately, many tours offer only a glimpse of the campus as you’ll be herded around from one point to another very quickly.
 To make the most out of your visit, take a little time to explore and experience the place on your own after the tour.
 For example, check out the library (yes – walk in and check out the books, the facilities, and the setting!) as this is a place you’ll definitely need as a student.
 Also, don’t just walk through the cafeteria – sit down, grab a drink, have a snack, check out the food and its prices.

 When you’re taken on a tour, you’ll likely get the chance to chat with your student tour guides.
 However, it could be difficult getting a blunt or truthful account from them especially if they’ve been trained to highlight the best bits of the college or university.
 Here’s where you need some strategy.
 If you’re bold enough, you could chat with some unsuspecting student at the cafeteria or anywhere else on campus.
 If stopping a stranger for a chat is not your thing, you need to ask some smart questions.

 For example, if you ask: “Are the lecturers here good?” or “How are the lecturers here?”

 Here’s a very likely answer: “Yes, they’re very good.” or “Oh, they’re very good.”

-So if you’re planning on going for an open day at a college or university, make sure you do your homework and make the most out of your day.
-After all, this experience is all about the next few years of your life.
+So If you’re planning on visiting an institution to meet their course counsellors or to attend its open day, make sure you do your homework and make the most out of your day.

 Psst….
 Want to know what other questions you should ask at an open day?
 Read it here - Questions you should ask at a college or university open day